errordeveloper/kubegen/README.md

       domain_name: testing.errors.io
 ```

-Additionly, `kubegen` simplifies the format of the definition format for resources within the modules.
+Additionally, `kubegen` simplifies the format of the definition format for resources within the modules.
 It keeps familiar YAML format, yet reduces nesting of certain fields to make it more intuitive to write
 a resource definition (perhaps even without having to consult docs or the one you wrote earlier).